delhivery/moirai/README.md

 ## Contribution guidelines

-**If you want to contribute to moirai, be sure to review the [contribution guidelines](Contributing.md)**
+**If you want to contribute to moirae, be sure to review the [contribution guidelines](Contributing.md)**

 ## Available Solvers